wsedgwick/bren-meds213-class-data/week5/bash-essentials.md

 which -a python
 ```

-You can modify `PATH`, for example, to add a directory to it:
+You can modify `PATH` to, for example, add a directory to it (recall
+`export` is used for environment variables):

 ```
 export PATH=$PATH:/another/directory/I/want/Bash/to/look/in